bassamanator/Sovol-SV06-firmware/README.md

 ## Before You Begin

 - This entire page is a **9 minute read**.
 Save yourself _hours of troubleshooting_ and read this documentation fully.
-- ⚠️ Make sure your printer is in good physical condition, because print and travel speeds will be _a lot faster_.
-Beginners would be wise to run through [these steps](https://github.com/bassamanator/everything-sovol-sv06/blob/main/initialsteps.md).
-- ⚠️ [Disable](https://github.com/bassamanator/everything-sovol-sv06/blob/main/howto.md#disable-usb-cable-5v-pin) the USB cable's 5V pin.
 - Follow the steps in order.
 If an error was reported at a step, do no proceed to the next step.
-- It is assumed that you are connected to your host Raspberry Pi (or other host device) via SSH, and that your printer motherboard is connected to the host via a data USB cable. 💡 Most of the micro USB cables that you find at home are _unlikely_ to be data cables, and it is not possible to tell just by looking.
+- It is assumed that you are connected to your host Raspberry Pi (or other host device) via SSH, and that your printer motherboard is connected to the host via a _data_ USB cable.
 - It is also assumed that the username on the host device is `pi`.
 If that is not the case, edit `moonraker.conf` and `cfgs/misc-macros.cfg` to change any mentions of `/home/pi` to `/home/yourUserName`.
 - Klipper _must_ be installed on the host beforehand.
 Easiest is to use [MainsailOS](https://github.com/mainsail-crew/mainsail/releases/latest).
 [KIAUH](https://github.com/th33xitus/kiauh) is another option.
 - Klipper _must_ be up to date.